brandondube/prysm/README.md

 ## Contributing

 If you find an issue with prysm, please open an [issue](https://github.com/brandondube/prysm/issues) or [pull request](https://github.com/brandondube/prysm/pulls).
 Prysm has some usage of f-strings, so any code contributed is only expected to work on python 3.6+, and is licensed under the [MIT license](https://github.com/brandondube/prysm/blob/master/LICENSE.md).

-Issue tracking, roadmaps, and project planning are done on Zenhub.
-Contact Brandon for an invite if you would like to participate; all are welcome.

-## Heritage

-- prysm was used to perform phase retrieval used to focus Nav and Hazcam, enhanced engineering cameras used to operate the Mars2020 Perserverence rover.

-- prysm is used to build the [official model of LOWFS](https://github.com/nasa-jpl/lowfssim), the Low Order Wavefront Sensing and Control system for the Roman coronoagraph instrument.
-In this application, it has been used to validate dynamics of a hardware testbed to 35 picometers, or 0.08% of the injected dynamics.
-The model runs at over 2kHz, faster than the real-time control system, at the same fidelity used to achieve 35 pm model agreement in hardware experiments.

-- prysm is used by several FFRDCs in the US, as well as their equivalent organizations abroad

-- prysm is used by multiple ultra precision optics manufactures as part of their metrology data processing workflow

-- prysm is used by multiple interferometer vendors to cross validate their own software offerings

-- prysm is used at multiple universities to model optics both in a generic capacity and laboratory systems

-- your name here(?)